vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

+For Wednesday, April 28th: <a href="https://vchan2.github.io/2020Calculus/Volumes.pdf"> questions on volumes </a>

 These are the sections which we'll be exploring until the end of next week: 8.7, 8.8, 8.9, 8.10, 8.11, 8.12, 8.3.

 <!--